 All students who are borrowing a Federal Direct Loan for the first time from Virginia Tech must complete an online Entrance Counseling Session before any Federal Direct Loan funds will be disbursed.
 Our office will receive notification three to five days after you complete the Entrance Counseling Session.

-The purpose of the Entrance Counseling is to provide you (the borrower) with your rights and responsibilities before you borrow a Federal Direct Stafford Loan.
+The purpose of the Entrance Counseling is to provide you (the borrower) with your rights and responsibilities before you borrow a Federal Direct Loan.
 It will cover the importance of repayment, the consequences of default, the use of the Master Promissory Note, and provide sample monthly repayment amounts.
-More information can be found in the Entrance Counseling Guide for Direct Loan Borrowers.

 You can access the Entrance Counseling session online through the StudentLoans.gov website.
 Entrance Counseling is in the form of an on-line session that you (the borrower) must read and answer several true/false questions.
 To begin choose the link, "Click here to Begin the Entrance Counseling Tutorial and Quiz."
 Once you have completed the tutorial and quiz, return back to the home page and choose the option that says, "Click Here to Review Results from Previous Entrance Counseling Quiz or Add Additional Schools that Should Receive Your Entrance Counseling Results."
 You will be prompted to enter your Federal PIN, your full name, your Social Security Number, and your birth date as identifying information.

 If you received a Federal Direct Loan at Virginia Tech and...